My debut article for Yeah That’s Kosher, features 24 New Kosher Restaurant Updates from Israel for Q1 2018. Click here to read the full article.

 Roasters (Kosher), 20 HaAfarsek Street, 054 671 0296.

-One of the oldest and most famous delis in the shuk, Ma’adanei Tzidkiyahu serves the best selection of take-away dips and salads in the city.
+One of the oldest and most famous delis in the shuk, Ma’adanei Tzidkiyahu serves the best choice of take-away dips and salads in the city.
 They also have a great selection of fried foods like cigars, schnitzel and kubbe (meat or vegetarian).
-A great place for buying take-out food on a Friday but be prepared to wait in line.
+A great place for buying take-out food on a Friday but be ready to wait in line.

 Favorite food – Moroccan cigars and spicy grated carrot salad.